xbresson/CE7454_2018/README.md

 ## Python notebooks of the course
 <br>

 Note: The datasets are too large for GitHub.
-You need to run the scripts in `CE7454_2018/codes/data` or from the zip file [Download datasets] to download the datasets.<br><br>
+They will be automatically downloaded when running the codes, or you can directly download the datasets from `CE7454_2018/codes/data` or the zip file [Download datasets].<br><br>